This is general information and not medical advice. Consult your own licensed healthcare provider for medical advice. |

 If you're driving, on a bus, or taking the train, your transportation considerations will largely revolve around whether you will be comfortable.
 Morning sickness can be aggravated by anything that encourages motion sickness.
 Especially later in the pregnancy, you may need more frequent bathroom breaks.
 Hot weather can be a problem, too, so a trip that sounded like an adventure last year might sound like a sweaty form of torture now, especially if there's no air conditioning or you get delayed by the roadside for repairs.
 But if you're feeling up to it, and you've arranged for the things you expect to need, there's every reason to expect the trip to be fine.

 Ships and planes, however, have some additional restrictions.
-Cruise lines often ban pregnant women after the second trimester, for fear that the baby will arrive while they are out at sea.
-Some airlines, especially for longer or international flights, require a medical clearance for women in the third trimester.
+Some airlines, especially for longer or international flights, require a medical clearance for pregnant women beyond 28 weeks or if complications are present.
 Be aware of the rules about pregnant travelers for every transit carrier you use (each one has its own rules, with different cutoff dates), even if you didn't buy the ticket directly from them.
 Even if your healthcare provider tells you that it's safe to travel, an airline or cruise ship may require additional paperwork.
 Because fitness-to-fly certificates are typically valid only for a week, you may need to arrange for a medical visit at your destination, so you can get home again.
-Rules may vary by country, airline, flight length, and whether you are carrying more than one baby.
+Rules may vary by country, airline, flight length, pregnancy complications, and if you are pregnant with twins or other multiples.
 Contact the airline directly to confirm the exact information for your trip.
-After you've got all the necessary information, remember that seat belts go low and tight across the bones of your pelvis, under your baby bump, and then off you go.
-(If you don't usually need a seat belt extender, you shouldn't need one now.)

 Once you're on your way, remember that everyone needs to get up and move about regularly.
 Deep vein thrombosis can happen to anyone who sits for too many hours, and pregnant women are at even higher risk.
 Avoid taking your shoes off on an airplane.
 Sometimes, usually later in pregnancy, the difference in cabin pressure will cause your feet to swell, and then you might not be able to get your shoes back on.
 Also, if you need compression stockings to keep your ankles from swelling at home, you'll need them on the flight, too.